-- A. (1) Evidence of one's work experience and scope of practice as an appraiser and/or as a trainee working under the supervision of a certified fee appraiser. - (2) A signed affidavit, (as prescribed by the Board), attesting to having read and an understanding of the current edition of the Uniform Standards of Professional Appraisal Practice, the applicable State Laws and the Rules and Regulations governing appraisal practice in Arkansas. - B. (1) State Registered appraisers-in-training are required to submit to the Board for review, a copy of their experience log upon accumulating 500 hours of experience. - (2) On logging an additional 1,000 hours, the trainee shall submit to the Board a copy of their experience log along with an exact copy of a recently completed work product for review. - (3) Appraisers-in-training (SR) who fail to timely comply with a pre-application filing of their experience logs and work product will, upon initially filing an application to sit for the exam, have their application deemed incomplete and the Board may initiate a complaint against the State Registered appraiser and his/her supervisor.
+- B. (1) State Registered appraisers-in-training are required to submit to the Board for review, a copy of their experience log upon accumulating 500 hours of experience.
+Appraisal work included in an experience log shall not begin to accumulate or be claimed until an applicant has been designated as a State Registered Appraiser. - (2) On logging an additional 1,000 hours, the trainee shall submit to the Board a copy of their experience log along with an exact copy of a recently completed work product for review. - (3) Appraisers-in-training (SR) who fail to timely comply with a pre-application filing of their experience logs and work product will, upon initially filing an application to sit for the exam, have their application deemed incomplete and the Board shall initiate a complaint against the State Registered appraiser and his/her supervisor.